Pelosi doesn’t rule out impeaching Trump

 Asked by “Today’s” Savannah Guthrie about the Department of Justice’s guidance that a sitting president cannot be indicted, Pelosi said that was not settled law.
 She added that “everything indicates” a “president can be indicted after he is no longer president of the United States.”

+White House counselor Kellyanne Conway responded Thursday to some of Pelosi's remarks, telling reporters Trump is not concerned about possible impeachment.

+Conway added that she thinks "it's unfortunate" to "already have an incoming speaker talking about indictments and impeachment when" Trump "is talking about border security and infrastructure."

-On negotiating with Trump, Pelosi said “you have to ... stipulate to some fact.”
+Pelosi told NBC that when negotiating with Trump, "you have to ... stipulate to some fact.”

 "It's hard to do that with the president because he resists science, evidence, data, truth," Pelosi said.
 “It’s hard to pin the president down on the facts."